wang-bill/riscalar/README.md

 12/7 Fixes to Debug Superscalar:
 - RS: Figure out why inst are issueing even when operands are not ready
 - ROB: Check ROB for operand value when issueing

+12/8
+- Reservation station shouldn't take a clock cycle to load out